Odeon Luxe Leicester Square

 The Odeon Luxe Leicester Square is a prominent cinema building in the West End of London.
 Built in the Art Deco style and completed in 1937, the building has been continually altered in response to developments in cinema technology, and was the first Dolby Cinema in the United Kingdom.

 The cinema occupies the centre of the eastern side of Leicester Square in London, featuring a black polished granite facade and 120 ft high tower displaying its name.
 Blue neon outlines the exterior of the building at night.
-It was built to be the flagship of Oscar Deutsch's Odeon Cinema chain and still holds that position today.
+It was built to be the flagship of Oscar Deutsch's Odeon Cinemas chain and still holds that position today.
 It hosts numerous European and world film premieres, including the annual Royal Film Performance.

 History

-The Odeon cinema building was completed by Sir Robert McAlpine in 1937 to the design of Harry Weedon and Andrew Mather on the site of the Turkish baths and the adjoining Alhambra Theatre a large music hall dating from the 1850s.
+The Odeon cinema building was completed by Sir Robert McAlpine in 1937 to the design of Harry Weedon and Andrew Mather on the site of Nevill's Victorian Turkish baths and the adjoining Alhambra Theatre a large music hall dating from the 1850s.
 The site cost £550,000, and the cinema took seven months to build, at a cost of £232,755, with 2116 seats.
 The opening night was Tuesday 2 November 1937; the film shown that night was The Prisoner of Zenda.

 The interior was an art-deco auditorium, with a ribbed ceiling and sidewalls, featuring concealed strip lighting in coves, and two bas relief sculptures of naked nymphs were positioned on the front splay walls, as if leaping towards the screen.
 All the seats were covered in a faux-leopard skin material.
 A modernisation in 1967 removed many of the original features, with all of the ribbed plasterwork from the balcony to the proscenium replaced by smooth finishes.
 A refurbishment in 1998 included new versions of some lost details, including the figures, and seating upholstery pattern.

 The UK's first widescreen (screen ratio 1.66:1) was installed and premiered on 14 May 1953; the film shown was Tonight We Sing.
 The British public debut of CinemaScope (screen ratio 2.55:1) followed on 19 November 1953 with the quasi-biblical epic, The Robe.
 (The first cinema to install CinemaScope in the UK was the Odeon Tottenham Court Road on 9 June 1953, but it was not open to the public until later).